-Dear Whole30 diary: meet my I’m-not-a-breakfast-person-and-I-won’t-lift-a-finger-on-weekdays kind of start to the day.
+Meet my I’m-not-a-breakfast-person kind of start to the day.
 I love breakfast food but I never have the time or inclination to eat before noon Monday through Friday.
-So I mix blueberries, coconut, coconut milk, chia seeds, hemp seeds, vanilla, and salt the night before, and wake up to thickened, glorious n’oats (which is short for NOT OATS since there’s no oatmeal in this recipe).
-Whole30 healthy and easy on the eyes, too. 💜
+So I mix blueberries, coconut, coconut milk, chia seeds, hemp seeds, vanilla, and salt the night before, and wake up to thickened, glorious n’oats (which is short for “not oats” since there’s no oatmeal in this recipe).

 I used flax milk for the liquid here, but whatever type of milk you prefer will work well.
 You could also use regular blueberries instead of wild ones, but wild blueberries are small and juicier, with more pronounced floral flavor notes.